lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

 There are two inputs to this node.

-- The first is an input :guilabel:`Image` that is to be keyed.
+- The first is an input *Image* that is to be keyed.
-- The :guilabel:`Key Color` can be input as an RGB value or selected using the color picker by clicking on the :guilabel:`Key Color` box to bring up the color dialog, then clicking on the eye dropper tool and selecting a color.
+- The *Key Color* can be input as an RGB value or selected using the color picker by clicking on the *Key Color* box to bring up the color dialog, then clicking on the eye dropper tool and selecting a color.

-The selectable color spaces are :guilabel:`RGB` (default), :guilabel:`HSV`, :guilabel:`YUV`,
+The selectable color spaces are *RGB* (default), *HSV*, *YUV*, and *YCbCr*.
-and :guilabel:`YCbCr`.

 You can adjust the tolerance of each color in the colorspace individually so that you can have more red variance or blue variance in what you would allow to be transparent.
 I find that about 0.15 (or 15%) is plenty of variance if the background is evenly lit.
 Any more unevenness and you risk cutting into the foreground image.

-When the :guilabel:`Falloff` value is high, pixels that are close to the :guilabel:`Key Color` are more transparent than pixels that are not as close to the :guilabel:`Key Color` (but still considered close enough to be keyed).
-When the :guilabel:`Falloff` value is low, it does not matter how close the pixel color (:guilabel:`Image`) is to the :guilabel:`Key Color`, it is transparent.
+When the *Falloff* value is high, pixels that are close to the *Key Color* are more transparent than pixels that are not as close to the *Key Color* (but still considered close enough to be keyed).
+When the *Falloff* value is low, it does not matter how close the pixel color (*Image*) is to the *Key Color*, it is transparent.

-The outputs of this node are the :guilabel:`Image` with an alpha channel adjusted for the keyed selection and a black and white :guilabel:`Matte` (i.e the alpha mask).
+The outputs of this node are the *Image* with an alpha channel adjusted for the keyed selection and a black and white *Matte* (i.e the alpha mask).

 Simple Example
 --------------